Gilly Carr

-Academic career
+Biography

+Carr was born in 1972.
+She was awarded a Doctor of Philosophy (PhD) degree in archaeology by the University of Cambridge in 1999.
+Her doctoral thesis was titled "Romanization and the body: changing identities in the Later Iron Age and Early Roman period in the territory of the Trinovantes and Catuvellauni".

-Carr is an Associate Professor in archaeology at the University of Cambridge, and academic director in archaeology at the Institute of Continuing Education (ICE).
+She has been Professor of Conflict Archaeology and Holocaust Heritage at the University of Cambridge since 2024, and academic director in archaeology at the Institute of Continuing Education (ICE).
 She is also a Fellow of St Catharine's College, Cambridge, a Partner of the Cambridge Heritage Research Centre, and a member of the McDonald Institute for Archaeological Research.
 She is also a member of the UK delegation of the International Holocaust Remembrance Alliance, and a member of the Academic Advisory Board for the UK Holocaust Memorial and Learning Centre.
+She current chairs IHRA's 'Safeguarding Sites' project, which is writing a charter to safeguard Holocaust heritage in Europe.

 Research

 Carr's graduate degrees and early research was on the Iron Age and Roman Archaeology.
 Her current work centres on Conflict Archaeology and war heritage, especially that of World War II in Europe.
 Her research focuses, among other topics, on the history and legacy of the German occupation of the Channel Islands, the Nazi labor camps in the Islands and the victims of Nazism.
 Carr researched the German occupation of the Channel Islands and the deportation of over 200 islanders for acts of protest, defiance and resistance.
 This work can be seen in her website, the Frank Falla Archive.
 Her work on Channel Islander victims of Nazism were the subject of an exhibition titled: On British Soil: Victims of Nazi Persecution in the Channel Islands at the Wiener Holocaust Library from October 2017 to February 2018.
-The exhibition is a permanent online exhibition at the library.
+The exhibition also has a permanent online presence at the library.
 The exhibition then moved to Guernsey Museum in 2019.

 Carr has also researched the material culture of the Channel Islanders deported to internment camps in Germany during the Second World War.
 She has published over 70 journal articles and books on her research.
 She is one of the 12 members of the UK delegation to the International Holocaust Remembrance Alliance.